Server-Side Tracking

 - Customer completes purchase

-- Thank you page loads in browser
+- Thank-you page loads in browser

-- Facebook Pixel snippet executes
+- Facebook Pixel code executes

 - Pixel sends